JerryPan2718/NP-Complete-Efficient-Solver/README.md

     3. Early abort based on change of fitness() reduces runtime
     4. Initial tasks from sort greedy and local greedy + shuffle
     5. Initial tasks from pickle dictionary + shuffle
-- Todo:
-    1. Only calculate the fitness of swapped tasks (low priority)
+    6. Only calculate the fitness of swapped tasks (low priority)
-    2.
-    3.

 Replicate our algorithm for submission